spectral-phenix/DB-Interacting-WEB-Page/script/readme.txt

 * Python (Flask)
 * HTML / CSS / JavaScript
-* SQLite (or another database depending on the project)
+* WampServer (or another database depending on the project)

 ---